NC Hospital Held Responsible for Veteran’s Death

 Medical Malpractice Attorneys in New Hanover County

 Rhine Law Firm, P.C., has been pursuing justice on behalf of North Carolina victims in medical malpractice actions for several decades.
-We have the experience and resources to uncover issues such as surgical errors, birth injuries, prescription errors, and failures in diagnosis.
+We have the experience and resources to uncover issues such as never events, surgical errors, birth injuries, prescription errors, and failures in diagnosis.

 You may have a limited time to bring a claim, so contact our office at (866) 772-9960 for free consultation today.